-- 3.2.1.5 Is there a system or mechanism in place at national and/or sub-national levels for capturing and registering public health events from a variety of sources35? - 3.2.1.6 Is there active engagement and sensitization of community leaders, networks, health volunteers, and other community members to the detection and reporting of unusual health events? - 3.2.1.7 Has the community/primary response level reporting been evaluated and updated as needed? - 3.2.1.8 Are country experiences and findings on implementation of event-based surveillance, and the integration with indicator based surveillance, documented and shared with the global community? - 3.2.1.9 Are there arrangements with neighbouring countries to share data on surveillance and the control of public health events that may be of international concern? - 3.2.1.10 Is the decision instrument in Annex 2 of the IHR used to notify WHO? - 3.2.1.11 Have all of events that meet the criteria for notification under Annex 2 of IHR been notified by the IHR NFP to WHO within 24 hours of conducting risk assessments36 over the last 12 months?

-If No, what % of events that meet the criteria for notification under Annex 2 of IHR has been notified by the IHR NFP to WHO within 24 hours of conducting risk assessments37 over the last 12 months?

-3.2.1.12 Have all events identified as urgent38 within the last 12 months been assessed39 within 48 hours of reporting?

-If No, what % of events identified as urgent within the last 12 months have been assessed within 48 hours of reporting?

-3.2.1.13 Has the IHR NFP responded to all verification requests from WHO within 24 hours in the last 12 months?

-If No, what % of verification requests from WHO has the IHR NFP responded to within 24 hours in the last 12 months?

-- 3.2.1.14 Has the use of the decision instrument been reviewed and procedures for decision making updated on the basis of lessons learnt? - 3.2.1.15 Are country experiences and findings in notification and use of Annex 2 of the IHR documented and shared globally?
+- 3.2.1.5 Is there a system or mechanism in place at national and/or sub-national levels for capturing public health events from a variety of sources? - 3.2.1.6 Is there active engagement and sensitization of community leaders, networks, health volunteers, and other community members on the detection and reporting of unusual health events? - 3.2.1.7 Has the community/primary response level reporting been evaluated and updated as needed? - 3.2.1.8a Are country experiences and findings on implementation of event-based surveillance, and the integration with indicator based surveillance documented? - 3.2.1.8b Are country experiences and findings on implementation of event-based surveillance, and the integration with indicator based surveillance, shared with the global community? - 3.2.1.9 Are there arrangements with neighbouring countries to share data on surveillance and the control of public health events that may be of international concern? - 3.2.1.10 Is the decision instrument in Annex 2 of the IHR used to notify WHO? - 3.2.1.11 Have all of events that meet the criteria for notification under Annex 2 of IHR been notified by the IHR NFP to WHO within 24 hours of conducting risk assessments over the last 12 months? - If No, what % of events that meet the criteria for notification under Annex 2 of IHR has been notified by the IHR NFP to WHO within 24 hours of conducting risk assessments over the last 12 months?\\\\\ - 3.2.1.12 Have all events identified as urgent within the last 12 months been assessed within 48 hours of reporting? - If No, what % of events identified as urgent within the last 12 months have been assessed within 48 hours of reporting? - 3.2.1.13 Has the IHR NFP responded to all verification requests from WHO within 24 hours in the last 12 months? - If No, what % of verification requests from WHO has the IHR NFP responded to within 24 hours in the last 12 months? - 3.2.1.14a Has the use of the decision instrument been reviewed? - 3.2.1.14b Have the procedures for decision making been updated on the basis of lessons learnt? - 3.2.1.15a Are country experiences and findings in notification and use of Annex 2 of the IHR documented? - 3.2.1.15b Are country experiences and findings in notification and use of Annex 2 of the IHR shared globally? ingo in notification and use of rame, 2 of the fritt strategy Please provide the URL link(s) to any relevant o documentation: Link/URL

-Please provide the URL link(s) to any relevant documentation: Link/URL non-health sources- radiation protection offices, radiological monitoring services, nuclear regulatory bodies, consumer protection groups, political sources, NGOs, embassies, military, prisons, media, published sources (internet, academic press)or community based sources.
+Sources of information could include health sources such as poison centres, some veterinary and animal health sources, environmental health services, pharmaco-vigilance centres, quarantine service, sanitation agencies and associated laboratories (water, food, environmental monitoring, etc.), food safety Authorities/agencies, health inspection agencies (restaurants, hotels, buildings), water supply companies, competent authorities at PoE. non-health sources- radiation protection offices, radiological monitoring services, nuclear regulatory bodies, consumer protection groups, political sources, NGOs, embassies, military, prisons, media, published sources (internet, academic press)or community based sources.
 Other sources may reflect the impact of health events, for example pharmacies to monitor drug consumption patterns, schools to monitor student absenteeism, metrological centres to monitor effects of weather changes (rainfall, temperatures) etc.